Skip to main content

 print(action.isCompletedOk);

-Better yet, you can get the status directly from the dispatchAndWait method:
+Or you can get the status directly from dispatchAndWait:

 var status = await store.dispatchAndWait(MyAction());